marcoromanelli-github/docs/software/virtual-env.md

    This will save exact versions of packages instead of using npm's default semantic versioning range operator.

 #### Delete virtual environment
-In Node.js, removing the "virtual environment" involves deleting the node_modules directory and optionally the package.json file.
+Remove the "virtual environment" by deleting the node_modules directory and optionally the package.json file.
 This removes all installed packages and dependency information.

 1. Delete the node_modules directory:
    ```